June 08, 2022 by Bojana Krstic

 • The statement can potentially harm the claimant’s reputation.

-While in other countries, the claimant can hold a third party responsible for every defamatory statement no matter what steps they took before publishing it, in the US, they must prove that the defendant was at fault.
+For instance, in some countries, the claimant can hold a third party responsible for defamatory statements no matter what steps they took before publishing it, while in the US, they must prove that the defendant was at fault.

 What Is Defamation on Social Media?